Celia-git/ParallelDataStructure/README.md

 ## Implementation Details

-You are to write code that divides the global array `x` into equally sized slabs and copies the adjacent edge values to the neighboring workers.
+The code divides the global array `x` into equally sized slabs and copies the adjacent edge values to the neighboring workers.

-**Assumptions:**

-* The global array is square (`maxn` x `maxn`).
+**Key Features:**

+* Array division into equal-sized strips.
-* `maxn` is evenly divisible by the number of workers.
+* Exchange of adjacent edge data between neighboring workers.
-* The number of workers is fixed (or minimum).
+* Use of ghost points to store off-worker data.
-* Non-periodic boundaries:
+* Non-periodic boundary handling.
-    * The top worker (rank = size - 1) communicates only with the worker below it (rank = size - 2).
-    * The bottom worker (rank = 0) communicates only with the worker above it (rank = size - 1).

 **Communication:**

-* Use `MPI_Send` and `MPI_Recv` for communication between workers.
+* `MPI_Send` and `MPI_Recv` are used for communication between workers.

 **Testing:**

+The `tester.cpp` file includes test code that:

-1. Each worker fills its local section of the array with its worker rank.
+1. Initializes each worker's local section of the array with its worker rank.
-2. Each worker fills its ghost points with -1.
+2. Initializes each worker's ghost points with -1.
+3. Exchanges data with neighboring workers.
-3. After the data exchange, verify that the ghost points contain the correct values from the neighboring workers.
+4. Verifies that the ghost points contain the correct values from the neighboring workers.
-4. Print the values of each worker's ghost rows.
+5. Prints the values of each worker's ghost rows.

 **Example:**

-For `maxn = 12` and `size = 4`, each worker's `xlocal` will be 12x3.
-Worker 0 will have ghost points for the data from worker 1.
-Worker 3 will have ghost points for the data from worker 2.
+For `maxn = 12` and `size = 4`, each worker's `xlocal` is 12x3.
+Worker 0 has ghost points for the data from worker 1.
+Worker 3 has ghost points for the data from worker 2.

+## Repository Contents

+The repository contains the following files:

+* `README.md`: This file.
+* `tester.cpp`: Contains the main function, test code, and program entry point.
+* `Makefile`: A `Makefile` for compiling the code.
+* `run.sh`: A bash script for running the program on a Linux-based scheduler (e.g., SLURM).

 ## Makefile Usage